 By 2020, 68% of the jobs in North Carolina will require more than a high school education.
 The jobs your kids or grandkids will do when they grow up may not even exist yet.
 Companies are investing in robots and new technology at an accelerating pace.
 Without education, our workforce won't be able to keep up.
 It is time to invest—as we once did—in our public schools and colleges, not cut their funding.

 Over the last decade, Raleigh has placed sales taxes on the backs of working families to pay for corporate tax giveaways.
 The cost of critical services like car repairs and oil changes went up.
 That doesn't reflect our values in the mountains because it's not fair.
 Sam opposes these sales tax hikes.
 He wants working folks to have more money in their pockets.
 Big companies and the rich should pay their fair share

 The politicians in Raleigh love to brag about raises for teachers.
 The truth is that they put corporate tax cuts over teachers.

 We need to increase public school funding, provide more school support staff to support our kids' mental health, and provide funding for a school construction bond.

-Unemployment is low.
-But pay is low, too.
+Unemployment is at an all time high.
+Before the pandemic pay was way too low.
+We have a chance for a better path forward as we recover from this pandemic.
 No one working 40 hours a week should struggle to make ends meet.
 We need to stop giving massive tax breaks to corporations and leaving all the wealth to a handful at the top.